sebastianruder/emotion_proposition_store/working_plan.md

 Machine: Ubuntu 14.04
 Programming language: Java (IntelliJ IDE)

+## Synopsis

+* Aim: implement a keyword-based approach for acquiring a proposition store of emotion-tagged state-of-affairs, focusing on linguistic constructs that clearly identify the emotion holder (subject) and the target.
+Acquired propositions will be filtered, parsed and stored in a proposition store or distributional space, parameterized according to the basic emotion classes.
+Analysis of the proposition store or semantic space of the acquired propositions will yield the contributing single vs. compound emotion-triggering expressions.
+* Evaluation: against existing emotion-labeled resources, e.g. Borth et al. 13, Mohammad and Turney 2011.
+* Corpus: e.g. GigaWord Corpus (partly tagged for domains)
+* Optional (MA only): linking acquired expressions to an emotion-annotated ontology
+* Optional (MA only): generalization to of near-synonyms of emotion-bearing expressions in the distributional space

 ## Steps

 1. Compile list of emotion-triggering expression patterns for Plutchik's eight basic emotions.
 Derive patterns from